nvim-flutter/flutter-tools.nvim/README.md

 -- alternatively you can override the default configs require("flutter-tools").setup {
   experimental = { -- map of feature flags
-    derive_lsp_paths = false, -- EXPERIMENTAL: Attempt to find the user's flutter SDK }
+    lsp_derive_paths = false, -- EXPERIMENTAL: Attempt to find the user's flutter SDK }
   flutter_path = "<full/path/if/needed>", -- <-- this takes priority over the lookup
-  flutter_lookup_cmd = nil, -- example "which flutter" or "asdf which flutter" flutter_outline = {
+  flutter_lookup_cmd = nil, -- example "dirname $(which flutter)" or "asdf where flutter" flutter_outline = {
     highlight = "NonText",
     enabled = false,